Home

 The track out of Crossing River is very muddy and slow going.
 The track is easy to follow and like a main road because of the mud trail left by our predecessors over the ages.
 Mt Robinson looms beside the track for several km with the hill feature at GR2624 a good landmark for navigation.
 The track turns SW after about 6km with similar muddy conditions to that out of Crossing River.
 The last 4km into the map marked Watershed campsite is rolling country with some relief from the mud.
 There is a good campsite for several tents at a beautiful creek 1km E of Watershed campsite.
 Watershed campsite is a single campsite that is exposed.

 The track from Watershed is again rolling country with the track following the contours of the hillside.
 This is truly magnificent remote country.
 A couple of the creeks along the way have good campsites for one or two tents.
 The track for the last couple of km into the Spring River campsite loops around frustratingly but the campsite adjacent a small creek is excellent and fits 5 tents easily.
 Another campsite in located in trees on the eastern side of the track about 800m before the Spring River campsite.
-Additional campsites are located on the southern side of the Spring River crossing and on the creek about 1km further along the track from Spring River.
 Like day one, water is not a problem on this leg as ample water is available a good flowing creeks.

 Day 5 Spring River – Bathurst Narrows